2009 Trail Appliances Curling Classic

 The 2009 Trail Appliances Autumn Gold Curling Classic was held October 9–12 at the Calgary Curling Club in Calgary, Alberta.
-It was the first Grand Slam event of the 2009-10 Women's World Curling Tour.
+It was the first Grand Slam event of the 2009–10 Women's World Curling Tour.

 The total purse of the event is $56,000 and the winning team received $14,000.

-Jennifer Jones and her Winnipeg, Manitoba rink won their second title, and fifth Grand Slam title.
-They defeated the Chinese national team in the final.
-The Chinese team was the first non-Canadian team to make it to a Grand Slam final in any event, men'ts or women's.
+Jennifer Jones and her Winnipeg, Manitoba, rink won their second title, and fifth Grand Slam title.
+In the final, they defeated the Chinese national team, which was the first non-Canadian team to make it to a Grand Slam final in any event (men's or women's).